AlenaEfremova/simple_etl/README.md

 ## Possible improvement options

-* To work with other file types, it is necessary to add the possibility of processing the corresponding file type to the `open_file()` function.
 * Implement testing methods in the `test_etl.py` module.
 * If a file of a very large size and is not reasonable to load into the RAM, you should reorganize the code for processing the file segments.